Fueled by Sentences: The Uncanny Art of Karl Ove Knausgaard

 My Struggle seems to serve as a vehicle for meditations of this sort.
 But it is fueled by sentences rather than ideas about sentences, and it holds itself together through line-by-line momentum rather than a sense that it’s on any particular trajectory.
 For a writer like Knausgaard, continually seesawing between a desire for the enclosures of sociality and family and a countervailing desire to be free from them, My Struggle holds itself aloft by striving to unshackle itself from the fictions of the novel and its compulsion to reproduce them.
 The struggle to write and to stop writing, to be with other people and to be alone, finds expression through an attempt to consign literature to the dust heap by transforming everything into literature.
 In this paradoxical investment and disinvestment in the literary project, My Struggle suggests a way both to continue it and overcome it.

-Mark Sussman has written for Bookforum, Capital New York, and Souciant, among other publications.
-He is currently a doctoral candidate at the CUNY Graduate Center and lives in Brooklyn.
+Mark Sussman has written for The Believer, Bookforum, Capital New York, and Souciant Magazine, among other venues.
+He teaches writing and American literature at Hunter College in New York.
+He lives in Brooklyn.

 Did you know LARB is a reader-supported nonprofit?

 LARB publishes daily without a paywall as part of our mission to make rigorous, incisive, and engaging writing on every aspect of literature, culture, and the arts freely accessible to the public.
 Help us continue this work with your tax-deductible donation today!